 The status-quo of urban transportation is rapidly shifting

 Source: World Economic Forum

 The mobility landscape is changing.
-In recent years, enabled by robust technology solutions, we are looking at a rise of alternative mobility which include more efficient means of transport mushrooming across the globeincluding ride sharing, autonomous vehicles (AVs), mobility as a service (MaaS) and some of the biggest automakers developing electric vehicles (EVs).
-This caters to the rising mass of customers that demand clean and sustainable solutions to travel, and the need to build trust with them that their data is safe.
+In recent years, enabled by robust technology solutions, we are looking at a rise of alternative mobility which include more efficient means of transport mushrooming across the globe including ride sharing, autonomous vehicles (AVs), mobility as a service (MaaS) and some of the biggest automakers developing electric vehicles (EVs).
+This caters to the rising number of customers that demand clean and sustainable solutions to travel, and the need to build trust with these customers and assuring them that their data is safe.